 - 1. Reduce Council's own greenhouse gas emissions - 2.
 Reduce aggregate emissions for Australia - 3.
 Reduce the impact of increasing energy prices on Council's budget - 4.
-Reduce the impact of increasing energy prices on vulnerable sectors of the community - 5.
-Support the Australian Government to introduce more ambitious greenhouse gas reduction - The strategy set us a target to reduce our corporate greenhouse gas emissions by 30 to 40 per cent below 2007/08 levels by 2020, and to support the reduction of community emissions by at least 50,000 tonnes of CO2-e by 2020 through community
+Reduce the impact of increasing energy prices on vulnerable sectors of the community - Support the Australian Government to introduce more ambitious greenhouse gas reduction targets - 6.
+Increase local energy security through investment in renewable energy sources.

+The strategy set us a target to reduce our corporate greenhouse gas emissions by 30 to 40 per cent below 2007/08 levels by 2020, and to support the reduction of community emissions by at least 50,000 tonnes of CO2-e by 2020 through community programs and projects.